Mohankrishna1201/gemini-frontend/README.md

-# AI-COMPANION
+# GEMINI - AI-COMPANION

-AI-COMPANION is an AI-powered learning platform designed to create a personalized, engaging, and efficient learning experience for students across various subjects.
+GEMINI is an AI-powered learning platform designed to create a personalized, engaging, and efficient learning experience for students across various subjects.
 Using advanced language understanding and generation capabilities powered by Google Gemini, AI-COMPANION offers interactive quizzes, real-time assistance, and progress tracking, all within an intuitive user interface.

 ## Key Features